jhs/conch/README.md

 * Cancel IRQ
 * Big button to yield to interrupt
 * Some way to yield (assign) interrupt to anybody
+* Vertical list of participants.
+Conch is always at the top.
+When Conch yields, two options are possible:

+  * Round table mode: Old conch goes to the bottom, new conch goes to top, and everybody else moves up 1.
+The person who spoke longest ago is nearest the top, reminding them to participate.
+  * Fish bowl mode: Old conch moves down 1, new conch goes to top.
+Those who don't speak much sink to the bottom permanently.

 * Auto-assign goofy names by default
 * Change my name
 * Password-protect session